 Transfer to Department of the Cumberland

 On January 20, 1863, Wright sent Granger and most of the Army of the Kentucky, “to the Department of the Cumberland, to operate with the forces within that department.”
 Brigadier-General Absalom Baird’s division fought at the Battle of Thompson’s Station in Williamson County, Tennessee on March 5, 1863.
-One month later, the Army of Kentucky defeated Confederate General Earl Van Dorn’s forces at the First Battle of Franklin (also known as the Battle of Harpeth River) on April 10, 1863.
+One month later, the Army of Kentucky defeated Confederate General Earl Van Dorn’s forces at the Battle of Franklin (also known as the Battle of Harpeth River) on April 10, 1863.

 On June 8, 1863, Major General William S. Rosecrans, commanding the Department of the Cumberland, issued Special Field Order No. 156, reorganizing most of the units comprising the Army of the Kentucky.
 Many of the soldiers remained under Granger’s command as the Reserve Corps of the Army of the Cumberland.
 Rosecrans reassigned others to various divisions of the 14th Army Corps.
 Rosecrans’ special order ended the brief eight-month existence of the Army of Kentucky.